phetsims/qa/documentation/qa-book.md

 #### Screenshots

-When a simulation is about to be published, we have to take screenshots of the simulation that will be used on the website.
+When a simulation is about to be published, we sometimes take screenshots of the simulation that will be used on the website.
 Usually you have one main screenshot and two to three alt screenshots.

 ##### Screenshots on Chrome